This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 When Pet Insurance Can Help

 While these online vets are a great alternative for everyday advice and less serious issues, there are definite times you’ll need to visit a vet.
-Vet costs for severe conditions and accidents can rack up quickly — sometimes into thousands of dollars — so you may want to consider getting pet insurance.
-It can help protect your wallet from a major blow while ensuring that your pet receives the care he needs.
-See our reviews of the best pet insurance companies to learn more.
+Vet costs for severe conditions and accidents can rack up quickly — sometimes into thousands of dollars.
+So, you may want to consider getting pet insurance.
+It can help protect your wallet from a major blow while ensuring your pet receives the necessary care.
+See our reviews of the best pet insurance companies.
+Not sure which pet insurance company is best?
+We’ve made this easy by creating a free quote widget below.
+It pulls prices from our top companies when you fill out one short form.